 This means that the company does not incur additional costs for financial transfers, such as receiving and sending money to traders when replenishing or withdrawing from trading deposits, optimizing taxation, and so on.
-Thus, offshore is a technical tool used by international companies in order to work with the clients all over the world.
+Thus, offshore is a technical tool used by international companies to work with clients all over the world.

 You can argue with me in the comments to the lesson, but I’m convinced that the registration of an office in the offshore zone is not a minus or the reason for distrust.